threefoldfoundation/www_threefold_io/content/about/index.md

 ![Image](community.png#medium)

-### Driving Change Together
+### **Driving Change Together**

 Equality, diversity, and inclusion are key to our vision of an Internet for everyone, everywhere.
-ThreeFold has created a participatory movement and is prioritizing efforts to bring a more accessible Internet to developing regions.
+ThreeFold has created a participatory infrastructure and movement, and is prioritizing efforts to bring a more accessible Internet to developing regions around the world.

 {% end %}